mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/learning.md

 tags: [""]
 ---

-Anyone with an idea can build Apps in Mendix, to help you get started we’ve provided access to a fully integrated suite of training materials and learning paths via our Academy.
-Learning paths are tailored towards your skill set, from citized developers with little or no development expereince to UI developers/designers, operations and of course, professional software engineers.
-In addition our rich and vibrant community with tens of thousands of active members jointly participating and sharing their best practice and experience is always a great resource for accelerated learning.
+To help you get started  with building apps, Mendix provides a fully integrated suite of training materials and learning paths via our [Academy](https://gettingstarted.mendixcloud.com/).
+Learning paths are tailored towards your skill set, so there is training content for citizen developers with little to no development experience, for UX designers, and of course for professional software engineers.
+In addition, there is the rich and vibrant Mendix community composed of tens of thousands of active members jointly participating and sharing their best practices.
+Experience is always a great resource for accelerated learning!

 {{% image_container width="400" %}}
 ![](attachments/learning-overview.png)